Semiclassical limit of Liouville Field Theory: Semiclassical limit

 \subsection{The semiclassical limit}

 In this section and for pedagogical purpose, we make one simplification by not taking into account a possibly curved space.
-Yet, this is not a big restriction as it plays no part in what follows.
-Furthermore, a complete framework is described in section \ref{sec:complete}.
+As mentioned in introduction, the case of the hyperbolic geometry can be handled the same way whereas additional difficulties appear on the sphere, which the methods of this paper cannot handle.

 We equip the unit disk $\U$ with the flat metric, i.e. the metric associated to the metric tensor $g=1$ on $\U$.
 We consider a GFF $X$ on $\U$ with Dirichlet boundary condition.
 We consider a cosmological constant $\mu\geq 0$ and a Liouville conformal factor $\gamma\in]0,2]$.
 We set